trilio-demo/tvk-ui-permissions/README.md

 # ClusterRoleBinding and Kubeconfig setup

 In this blog we would like to show you how to enable permissions on your cluster that will allow RBAC for the TrilioVault for Kubernetes UI.
+When you install TrilioVault, a service account is created with permissions to access TVK and the UI.
+For setting up permission for the 'system:authenticated:oauth' group, follow the below process.

 The TrilioVault for Kubernetes UI offers some great features.